csiro-robotics/Wild-Places/README.md

 ```
 Where:
 - `$_PATH_TO_DATABASES_PICKLES` is a string pointing to the location of the generated database set pickle for a single sequence
 - `$_PATH_TO_DATABASE_FEATURES` is a string pointing towards a pickle file containing the run features to be used in evaluation.
-These features should be a single Nx3 numpy array or tensor, where N is the number of point cloud frames in that sequence
+These features should be a single Nxd numpy array or tensor, where N is the number of point cloud frames in that sequence
 - `$_LOCATION_NAMES` is a string containing the name of the sequence being evaluated

 ## 4. Thanks